ivan-abreu/live-cinema-coding-iclc-2023/README.md

 The range of the exposure parameter is similar to how it works on a camera, the value is not limited to the range of -1 to 1, higher values can create interesting effects.

-The following Tidal Cycle code shifts red to a value of 1, leaving green, blue, and white balance at zero values.
+The following Tidal Cycle code has three examples, the first of which allows you to return the default Unreal Engine exposure.

 ```haskell
 once $ ue_exposure 0 -- default value